christian-johnson-dev/postman-pokemon/README.md

-# Core Assignment "Postman + Pokemon"
+# Practice Assignment "Postman + Pokemon"

 This is Christian Johnson's work for Coding Dojo's Part-Time Accelerated MERN Stack.
 It was submitted on April 27, 2023.